-In [Paper-Migrating.Home.Agents] , the HA functionality is copied to many locations.
+In [Paper-Migrating.Home.Agents], the HA functionality is copied to many locations.
 The HoA of all MNs are anycast addresses, so that a packet destined to a HoA from any CN from any network can be routed via the nearest copy of the HA.
-In addition, distributing the function of HA using a distributed hash table structure is proposed in [Paper-Distributed.Mobility.SAE] .
+In addition, distributing the function of HA using a distributed hash table structure is proposed in [Paper-Distributed.Mobility.SAE].
 A lookup query to the hash table will find out where the location information of an MN is stored.

 In [Paper-Distributed.Mobility.PMIP], only the mobility routing (MR) function is duplicated and distributed in many locations.
 The location information for any MN that has moved to a visited network is still centralized and kept at a location management (LM) function in the home network of the MN.
 The LM function at different networks constitutes a distributed database system of all the MNs that belong to any of these networks and have moved to a visited network.
 The location information is maintained in the form of a hierarchy: the LM at the home network, the CoA of the MR of the visited network, and then the CoA to reach the MN in the visited network.
-The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MR of the visited network.
-The MR keeps the binding of the HoA of the MN to the CoA of the MN to the CoA of the MN in the case of MIP, or the proxy-CoA of the Mobile Access Gateway (MAG) serving the MN in the case of PMIP.
+The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MR of the visited network of the MR of the Visited network.
+The LM in the home network keeps a binding of the HoA of the MN to the CoA of the MN in the case of MIP, or the proxy-CoA of the Mobile Access Gateway (MAG) serving the MN in the case of PMIP.